Electromagnetic radiation and health: Effects by frequency

-Extremely-low frequency
+Extremely low frequency

 Extremely low frequency EM waves can span from 0 Hz to 3 kHz, though definitions vary across disciplines.
 The maximum recommended exposure for the general public is 5 kV/m.

 ELF waves around 50 Hz to 60 Hz are emitted by power generators, transmission lines and distribution lines, power cables, and electric appliances.
 Typical household exposure to ELF waves ranges in intensity from 5 V/m for a light bulb to 180 V/m for a stereo, measured at 30 cm and using 240V power.
 (120V power systems would be unable to reach this intensity unless an appliance has an internal voltage transformer.)

 Overhead power lines range from 1kV for local distribution to 1,150 kV for ultra high voltage lines.
 These can produce electric fields up to 10kV/m on the ground directly underneath, but 50 m to 100 m away these levels return to approximately ambient.
 Metal equipment must be maintained at a safe distance from energized high-voltage lines.

 Exposure to ELF waves can induce an electric current.
 Because the human body is conductive, electric currents and resulting voltages differences typically accumulate on the skin but do not reach interior tissues.
 People can start to perceive high-voltage charges as tingling when hair or clothing in contact with the skin stands up or vibrates.
 In scientific tests, only about 10% of people could detect a field intensity in the range of 2-5 kV/m.
 Such voltage differences can also create electric sparks, similar to a discharge of static electricity when nearly touching a grounded object.
 When receiving such a shock at 5 kV/m, it was reported as painful by only 7% of test participants and by 50% of participants at 10 kV/m.

+Associations between exposure to extremely low frequency magnetic fields (ELF MF) and various health outcomes have been investigated through a variety of epidemiological studies.
+A pooled analysis found consistent evidence of an effect of ELF-MF on childhood leukaemia.
+An assessment of the burden of disease potentially resulting from ELF MF exposure in Europe found that 1.5–2% of childhood leukaemia cases might be attributable to ELF MF, but uncertainties around causal mechanisms and models of dose-response were found to be considerable.

 The International Agency for Research on Cancer (IARC) finds "inadequate evidence" for human carcinogenicity.